 1908 - Left-half Jim Bradley made his hundredth reds appearance as we were held to a 1-1 draw at Anfield by Brighton & Hove Albion in the FA Cup Second Round, with Jack Cox heading in our equaliser late on after right-half Maurice Parry had conceded a penalty converted by Jack Hall.
 The visitors appealed in vain that reds keeper Sam Hardy had carried the ball over the line before scrambling it round the post.
 This was the first game in which Anfield’s new grandstand, where the Main Stand is today, was used.

-1902 – Inside-forward Tommy Green made the first of his seven senior reds appearances in our goalless top-flight draw at Bury.
+1902 – Inside-forward Tommy Green made the first of his seven senior reds appearances in our goalless top-flight draw at Bury, while inside-left Bill White played for the sixth and last time.

 1997 - Stan Collymore scored the only goal of the game at Derby County, our last ever visit to the Baseball Ground.
 The home side’s Daryl Powell was sent off at the beginning of the second period.